Sokisati/project_epl/README.md

 # Guide

-Don't copy and paste what you see mindlessly!
-And make sure you follow this guide in order.
+Mmake sure you follow this guide in order.
+No idea what you should do if you run into errors, just google it.

 ## Tools